Skip to content

 full: [shared]

-/backend/.ai-rulez/config.yaml (Backend-specific):
+/backend/.ai-rulez/config.toml (Backend-specific):

-name: "Backend Service"
+name = "Backend Service"

 /backend/.ai-rulez/domains/api/rules/endpoints.md: